-- (i) as a bona fide gift or gifts; - (ii) to any trust for the direct or indirect benefit of the signatory or the immediate family of the signatory ("immediate family" shall mean any relationship by blood, marriage or adoption, not more remote than first cousin); - (iii) as a distribution to general or limited partners or stockholders or other equity holders of the signatory or an entity described in clause (iv) below; - (iv) to (a) the signatories' affiliates or to (b) any investment fund or other entity that directly or indirectly controls, manages or advises, is controlled, managed, or advised by, or under common control, management or advisement with, the signatory or (c) any affiliate of the signatory; - (v) by will or intestate succession upon the death of the signatory; - (vi) pursuant to a court or regulatory agency order, a qualified domestic order or in connection with a divorce settlement; - (vii) to the Company in connection with the vesting, settlement or exercise of options, warrants or other rights to acquire shares of common stock or any security convertible into or exercisable for shares of common stock of the Company by way of net exercise and/or to cover withholding
+- (i) as a bona fide gift or gifts; - (ii) to any trust for the direct or indirect benefit of the undersigned or the immediate family of the undersigned ("immediate family" shall mean any relationship by blood, marriage or adoption, not more remote than first cousin); or - (iii) as a distribution to limited partners or stockholders of the undersigned; - (iv) to the undersigned's affiliates or to any investment fund or other entity controlled or managed by the undersigned; - (v) by will or intestate succession upon the death of the undersigned; - (vi) pursuant to a court or regulatory agency order, a qualified domestic order or in connection with a divorce settlement; - (vii) to the Company in connection with the vesting, settlement or exercise of options, warrants or other rights to acquire shares of common stock or any security convertible into or exercisable for shares of common stock of the Company by way of net exercise and/or to cover withholding tax obligations in connection with such vesting, settlement or exercise pursuant to an employee benefit plan, option, warrant or other right disclosed in the prospectus for the public offering, provided that any such shares of the common stock issued upon exercise of such option, warrant or other right shall be subject to the restrictions set forth herein;

-- tax obligations in connection with such vesting, settlement or exercise pursuant to an employee benefit plan, option, warrant or other right disclosed in the prospectus for the public offering, provided that any such shares of the common stock issued upon exercise of such option, warrant or other right shall be subject to the restrictions set forth herein; - (viii) to the Company pursuant to agreements under which the Company has exercised its option to repurchase such shares or has exercised a right of first refusal with respect to transfers of such shares upon termination of service of the signatory, so long as such agreement or right of first refusal is disclosed in the prospectus for the public offering; - (ix) pursuant to the automatic conversion of outstanding shares of preferred stock of the Company into common stock of the Company in connection with the public offering disclosed in the prospectus for the public offering, provided that the shares of the common stock received upon such conversion shall be subject to the restrictions set forth herein; - to a bona fide third party pursuant to a merger, consolidation, tender offer or other similar transaction made to all holders of shares of the common stock and involving a Change of Control (as defined below) of the Company and approved by the Company's board of directors; provided that, in the event that such Change of Control is not completed, the signatory's lock-up securities shall remain subject to the restrictions contained herein, provided, further that any shares of the common stock not transferred in such merger, consolidation, tender offer or other transaction shall remain subject to the restrictions contained herein.
-"Change of Control" shall mean the transfer (whether by tender offer, merger, consolidation or other similar transaction), in one transaction or a series of related transactions, to a person or group of affiliated persons (other than an underwriter pursuant to the Public Offering), of the Company's voting securities if, after such transfer, such person or group of affiliated persons would hold more than 50% of the outstanding voting securities of the Company (or the surviving entity); or - to place any charge, mortgage, lien, pledge, restriction, security interest or other encumbrance in respect of any lock-up securities in connection with the signatory's (or any of its affiliates') bona fide margin loans entered into by the signatory or its affiliates in the ordinary course of business after the date of this lock-up agreement and the transfers of any lock-up securities in the event of any foreclosures or enforcements by the beneficiary or lender of such transaction following default by the signatory or any of its affiliates; provided, that no filing under the Exchange Act or other public announcement shall be required or made voluntarily in connection with such pledge or subsequent foreclosure, enforcement or transfer of the lock-up securities (other than a filing on a Form 5 (if applicable), Form 13F, Schedule 13D (or 13D/A) or Schedule 13G (or 13G/A) that is required to be filed during the lock-up period, in which case such required filing shall clearly indicate in the footnotes thereto the applicable circumstances that cause the applicable exception to this letter agreement to apply).
+- (viii) to the Company pursuant to agreements under which the Company has exercised its option to repurchase such shares or has exercised a right of first refusal with respect to transfers of such shares upon termination of service of the undersigned, so long as such agreement or right of first refusal is disclosed in the prospectus for the public offering; - (ix) pursuant to the automatic conversion of outstanding shares of preferred stock of the Company into common stock of the Company in connection with the public offering disclosed in the prospectus for the public offering, provided that the shares of the common stock received upon such conversion shall be subject to the restrictions set forth herein; or - (x) to a bona fide third party pursuant to a merger, consolidation, tender offer or other similar transaction made to all holders of shares of the common stock and involving a Change of Control (as defined below) of the Company and approved by the Company's board of directors; provided that, in the event that such Change of Control is not completed, the undersigned's lock-up securities shall remain subject to the restrictions contained herein, provided, further that any shares of the common stock not transferred in such merger, consolidation, tender offer or other transaction shall remain subject to the restrictions contained herein, provided, further that any shares of the common stock not transferred in such merger, consolidation, tender offer or other transaction shall remain subject to the restrictions contained herein.
+"Change of Control" shall mean the transfer (whether by tender offer, merger, consolidation or other similar transaction), in one transaction or a series of related transactions, to a person or group of affiliated persons (other than an underwriter pursuant to the Public Offering), of the Company's voting securities if, after such transfer, such person or group of affiliated persons would hold more than 50% of the outstanding voting securities of the Company (or the surviving entity).

-Nasdaq Global Select Market Listing
+Nasdaq Global Market Listing

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "PYXS."
+We have applied to list to list our common stock on Nasdaq under the symbol "PYXO."